-MPH Program Description (On Campus):
+MPH Program Description (On Campus & Online):

 The Master of Public Health (MPH) degree prepares future public health professionals for roles in health policy, research, education, and administration.
 Courses such as our health equity class will prepare students to work with diverse populations, and applied learning experiences ensure MPH graduates are ready to join the workforce to promote health and tackle pressing public health issues.
-Our on-campus MPH is 42 total credit hours, including a practicum and capstone experience, and our curriculum will prepare graduates for both the Certified in Public Health (CPH) and Certified Health Education Specialist (CHES) exams.
+Our on-campus MPH is 42 total credit hours, including a practicum experience, and our curriculum will prepare graduates for both the Certified in Public Health (CPH) and Certified Health Education Specialist (CHES) exams.

 MPH Admission Requirements (On Campus):